informalsystems/quint/doc/adr003-visiting-ir-components.md

 We are introducing an interface using the [visitor pattern][] (from [Design Patterns][] GoF book) to allow easy access of arbitrary IR components without the need to manipulate the entire IR.
-This should avoid significant occurrences of boilerplating throughout `quintc` source code and possibly external libraries built on top of it.
+This should avoid significant occurrences of boilerplating throughout `quint` source code and possibly external libraries built on top of it.

 ## Context